 We aim to publish a new poem twice a week, on Tuesdays and Fridays.

 The word ‘atrium’ has two main links – to the heart, and to spacious central areas in buildings that are open and light.
 With this is mind, we want to publish poems that allow our readers to think, feel and see things in a new way.

 We would love to read your work.
 Please see our submission guidelines for further details.

 About the Editors:

 Holly Magill is a poet from Worcestershire, UK.
-She has a BA in Creative Writing from University Of Birmingham and has had poems in various magazines, including Clear Poetry, Picaroon, The Morning Star, Ink Sweat & Tears, and anthologies – Mildly Erotic Verse (The Emma Press) and Stairs and Whispers: D/deaf and Disabled Poets Write Back (Nine Arches Press).
-She is also on the panel of readers for Three Drops from a Cauldron’s seasonal poetry anthologies.
+Her work has been published in various magazines, including The Interpreter’s House, Bare Fiction, The Morning Star, Ink Sweat & Tears, and anthologies – Stairs and Whispers: D/deaf and Disabled Poets Write Back (Nine Arches Press), and #MeToo: A Women’s Poetry Anthology (Fairacre Press).
+She is on the panel of readers for Three Drops from a Cauldron’s seasonal anthologies.
+Her first pamphlet is forthcoming from Indigo Dream Publishing in 2018.
 She is fond of cats and strong tea above most things.